Wage & Hour Law

 Hubble in the Counsel to Counsel March 2005 edition of the Martindale

 Pulse as Third in filing FLSA class-action lawsuits in the Southern District

-paid a fixed salary regardless of the number of hours worked.
-The Fair
+fixed salary regardless of the number of hours worked.
+The Fair Labor

-Labor Standards Act (FLSA) is the law that sets the federal minimum wage
+Standards Act (FLSA) is the law that sets the federal minimum wage and

 The FLSA provides that employees receiving certain types of compensation